Skip to content

 How to prepare Matcha?

-As mentioned before, matcha is an incredibly versatile tea, which can be consumed hot or cold, and also adds very well in cooking.
+As mentioned earlier, matcha is an incredibly versatile tea, enjoyed hot or cold, and also makes a great addition to cooking.

 We will explain how to prepare matcha in the traditional way to consume it as a hot drink.

-First, preheat your bowl by filling it to about 1/3 of its capacity with hot water, and dip only the blades of the whisk into it.
+First, preheat your bowl by filling it about 1/3 full with hot water, and only dip the whisk blades in it.
 Once the bowl is hot enough, empty the water and dry it.

-1. Take 2 spoonfuls or about 1 gr of matcha with the chashaku and pour them in the sieve above the bowl to sieve your powder well.
-You will avoid lumps during the emulsion.
+1. Take 2 spoonfuls, or about 1g, of matcha with the chashaku and pour them into the sieve above the bowl to thoroughly sift your powder.
+This will prevent lumps during the emulsion.

-2. Pour about 70ml of hot water (between 65 and 75 degrees ideally) into the bowl.
+2. Pour about 70ml of hot water (ideally between 65 and 75 degrees) into the bowl.

-3. Whisk the matcha by holding your bowl with one hand until you get a well emulsified foam.
+3. Whisk the matcha while holding your bowl in one hand until you get a well-emulsified foam.
 Once your matcha is frothy, it's ready to drink!

-Tip: You can use an electric whisk for step 3.
+Trick: you can use a electric whisk for step 3.

-And this is also due to the way it is consumed.
-The fact that you ingest the powder brings you all the benefits of the plant.
-Unlike other teas where the leaves are discarded after brewing, there are no leftovers with matcha.
-You mix the nutritive powder with water and ingest the whole leaf.
+And this is also explained by the way it's consumed.
+Ingesting the powder gives you all the benefits of the plant.
+Unlike other teas where the leaves are discarded after brewing, there's nothing leftover with matcha.
+You stir the nutritious powder into water and ingest the whole leaf.

 The boost effect is guaranteed!

-And yes, matcha is said to be a long term energy drink, as it gives you energy slowly throughout the day, but it will also help you stay calm, alert and focused, just like yerba mate.
-Japanese students consume a lot of it during exams, or like Buddhist monks during their meditation sessions.
+And yes, matcha is said to be a long-term energy drink, as it gives you energy slowly throughout the day, but it will also help you stay calm, alert and focused, just like THE yerba mate.
+Japanese students consume a lot of it during exam periods, or just like Buddhist monks during their meditation sessions.

-From a nutritional point of view, matcha is 10 times richer than a classic green tea.
+From a nutritional standpoint, matcha is 10 times richer than traditional green tea.
 And we also love its versatility!
-Since it is in powder form, it can easily be added in cooking!
+Since it's powdered, it's easy to add to your cooking!

-L-theanine, an amino acid present in matcha, helps improve learning abilities, concentration and immune system function.
-And if you choose a premium matcha, the leaves having grown for a long time in the shade, it will contain more L-theanine(see Japanese study 1992).
+L-theanine, an amino acid found in matcha, helps improve learning abilities, focus, and immune system function.
+And if you opt for a high-end premium matcha, the leaves grown in the shade for a long time, it will contain more L-theanine.cf.
+Japanese study 1992)

 Energy for longer

 Like all green teas, matcha contains caffeine and L-theanine.
-The combination of the two would slow down the diffusion of energy, which guarantees that you will be alert and concentrated longer during the day!(see numerous studies)
+The combination of the two is said to slow down the release of energy, which guarantees you'll be alert and focused longer throughout the day!cf. numerous studies)

-The polyphenols present in green tea inhibit skin damage caused by UV rays, and they help keep your skin young and beautiful (see University of Alabama researchers)
+The polyphenols in green tea inhibit skin damage caused by UV rays and help keep skin young and beautiful (see discovery by researchers at the University of Alabama)

 A natural calorie burner

-Many studies have shown the effect of green tea on thermogenesis, which is the body's ability to burn calories, as well as on fat oxidation during physical effort.
-Nothing is proven yet, but slimming supplements often have green tea extracts in their components.
+Numerous studies have shown the effect of green tea on thermogenesis, which is the body's ability to burn calories, as well as on fat oxidation during physical activity.
+Nothing has been proven yet, but weight-loss supplements often contain green tea extracts.

 Matcha ready to drink ToroMatcha

-Sources: book"Teas" by Louise Cheadle and Nick Kilby published by Dunod and"Tea sommelier" by François-Xavier Delmas and Mathias Minet published by Chêne.
+Sources: book "Teas" by Louise Cheadle and Nick Kilby, published by Dunod and "Tea sommelier" by François-Xavier Delmas and Mathias Minet, published by Éditions Chêne.

 Leave a comment